okta/odyssey/packages/docs/components/button.md

 <Description>

-Use buttons to indicate the in-page actions a user can take.
+Use Buttons to indicate the in-page actions a user can take.

 </Description>